AuxBeam Driving Lights: Long-Range Power for Empty Roads

 Aiming for Real Roads

-1. On a flat road, set beams so the hot spot lands below the horizon at your typical speed distance.
+1. On level ground at night, set hot spots to land slightly below the horizon at your typical cruising distance.

-2. Stagger left/right slightly to widen coverage without wasting light into the treeline.
+2. Stagger left/right a few degrees to broaden coverage without wasting light into the treeline.

-• Clean lenses often; bugs and dust steal lux.
+• Clean lenses regularly; bugs and dust reduce intensity.

-• Check connectors for green corrosion; apply dielectric grease.
+• Inspect connectors for corrosion; apply dielectric grease to seals and terminals.

-• Replace chipped lenses promptly to protect seals.
+• Replace cracked or chipped lenses promptly to protect the housing and gaskets.

 Buyer’s Checklist

-1. Pick pencil, Euro, or a combo pair based on terrain.
+1. Pick spot, drive, or a combo based on your roads and speeds.

-3. Plan a high-beam-triggered relay with a manual override.
+3. Plan a high-beam-triggered relay with a manual override switch.

-4. Choose wiring gauge for the total current and run length.
+4. Size wire and fuse for total current and run length.

 FAQ